Public API#

 Regardless of the format(s) of the original audio files (as always in OSEkit), let’s say we just want to resample our original audio data at 48 kHz and export it as 10 s-long audio files.

-The corresponding Analysis is the following:
+The corresponding Transform is the following:

 from pandas import Timedelta